louisdh/lioness/docs/Architecture.md

 The encoding/decoding will typically be followed by writing/reading the bytecode to disk, to enable efficient distribution.

-Generally the performance of the interpreter step is deemed more important than compilation time (pipeline 1).
+Generally the performance of the interpreter step (pipeline 2) is deemed more important than compilation time (pipeline 1).
 A concrete example of this is compile time code optimization: this will, by definition, slow down compilation time.
 But the performance gains at runtime are worth it.